vitorp07/Kodistubs/docs/using.rst

-The main purpose of Kodistubs is to help you to write Kodi addon code in various :abbr:`IDEs(Integrated Development Environments)` by providing code completion, quick help based on Kodistubs docstrings, and code inspection (linting) in IDEs that provide this feature.
+The main purpose of Kodistubs is to help you to write Kodi addon code in various :abbr:`IDEs(Integrated Development Environments)` by providing code completion, quick access to Kodi Python API docstrings, and code inspection (linting) in IDEs that provide this feature.

 Below are the instructions for using Kodistubs in popular Python IDEs.